 It was with a great sense of relief and joy that I announced that, as from 4th April, St Mary Magdalene’s Church building would be open once again for public worship.
 After over three months of Lockdown, which resulted in all our worship going online, we were be back in church to celebrate Easter.
 A wonderful sign and proclamation of Resurrection.

+As from the 19th July, many of the restrictions that we have lived under have been reviewed.
 We do, of course, still have to comply with all the guidelines and restrictions that are still currently in place.
-The maximum number of people allowed at a service of worship is now limited to 90 in our capacious church building.
-For a Funeral Service the limit is 50 persons and for a Wedding the same limit applies.
-Unfortunately, at present we are still unable to perform baptisms.
+The maximum number of people allowed at a service of worship is now 150 in our capacious church building.
+This is the maximum under the Public Based Capacity Guidelines.
+This limit applies to all services held within the church building including Funerals, Weddings and Baptisms.
 We are now, though, permitted to take Holy Communion to our sick and housebound members.
+Pastoral visiting to those who are isolated or at risk is also permitted.
 This is a great joy to all concerned.
-These restrictions are being constantly reviewed by the Scottish Government with, hopefully, further relaxation taking place from 17 May.
+These restrictions are being constantly reviewed by the Scottish Government with, hopefully, further relaxation taking place from 9 August.

-Those attending worship must wear facemasks or face coverings whilst on church premises, unless they have an exemption.
+Those attending worship must continue wear facemasks or face coverings whilst on church premises, unless they have an exemption.
 Social distancing must be maintained at all times and hand sanitiser used before entering and leaving the buildings.
-No singing is presently permitted at services although there will be cantors who sing behind a protective screen.
+As from the 19th July congregational singing is again permitted, although face masks/coverings must still be worn.
 Those who wish to receive Holy Communion will only do so in one kind, the bread.
 The giving of Communion wine is not yet permitted.

 Whilst we may find these continuing restrictions somewhat irksome, we have them, and we follow them, out of a sense of love and care for one another.
 Ultimately, the safety, health, and wellbeing of those who enter our church is of paramount importance.
 It is a small price to pay to ensure that we are kept safe and, by following the rules set out, we can at least enjoy the privilege of gathering together as God’s people to share in worship, praise and prayer.